eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 -   YOB (`int`)
 -   MOB (`int`)
 -   DOB (`int`)
--   friends (`JSONArray`) that contains: all of the user ids of users who are friends with the current user, and has a **larger user id** than the current user
+-   friends (`JSONArray`) that contains: all of the user ids of users who are friends with the current user, and has a **larger user id** than the current user.
+Note that Friends relationship is assumed to be symmetric.
+If user 700 is friends with user 25, it will show up on the list for user 25 but will not show up on the list for user 700.
 -   current (`JSONObject`) that contains:
     -   city
     -   state